 o engaging in effective communication, capacity building and advocacy campaigns.

-ASSAR aims to produce research that will be used to inform and build the capacity of key stakeholders—policy- and decision-makers, practitioners, primary stakeholders, academic researchers, boundary organizations, networks, platforms and other strategic alliances—with respect to adaptation pathways in semi-arid regions.
-The research would also ideally contribute to greater integration of the domains of research, policy and practice.
+ASSAR produced research that will be used to inform and build the capacity of key stakeholders—policy- and decision-makers, practitioners, primary stakeholders, academic researchers, boundary organizations, networks, platforms and other strategic alliances—with respect to adaptation pathways in semi-arid regions.
+The research will also contribute to greater integration of the domains of research, policy and practice.

-This knowledge and capacity gained should in turn promote the following outcomes:
+This knowledge and capacity gained promoted the following outcomes:

-1. Actors and institutions, with interest and influence to remove barriers and enhance social enablers for climate change adaptation in SARs, have enhanced human/social capital and have undergone a change in attitude, behaviors and capacities.
+1. Actors and institutions, with interest and influence removed barriers and enhanced social enablers for climate change adaptation in SARs, enhanced human/social capital and underwent a change in attitude, behaviors and capacities.

-2. These same actors and institutions have improved access to financial and other resources.
+2. These same actors and institutions improved access to financial and other resources.

-3. Actors and institutions without influence, power and agency are enabled to act on the removal of barriers and enhance enablers for climate change adaptation in SARs.
+3. Actors and institutions without influence, power and agency were enabled to act on the removal of barriers and enhance enablers for climate change adaptation in SARs.